weecology/lab-manual/content/docs/lab-policy-procedures/code-of-conduct.md

 ---
 title: Code of Conduct
 type: book
+summary: >
+  The Code of Conduct governing conduct of lab members
 ---

 We are committed to providing a safe, inclusive, and harassment-free experience to everyone, including lab members and visitors.
 This code of conduct will be enforced as needed and applies to both the [Ernest Lab](http://ernestlab.weecology.org/) and the [White Lab](http://whitelab.weecology.org/).